 It‘s apparent from the above overview that an osmotic agent would be the optimal tool to normalize stools, especially for people with nerve damage, anorectal disorders, and chronic constipation.
 Fortunately, I've developed such a “better agent.”
 Unlike Milk of Magnesia or Epsom Salts, it doesn‘t have any side effects and is suitable for long-term use.

-Originally, I developed Colorectal Recovery Program (CRP) for myself in order to get off laxatives and fiber.
+Originally, I developed Hydro-CM program for myself in order to get off laxatives and fiber.
 I had to overcome irritable bowel syndrome, chronic constipation, severe hemorrhoidal disease, anal fissures, and bleeding caused by a high-fiber vegetarian diet.

-Before CRP, practically all trips to the bathroom were a torturous, dreadful experience, particularly without a laxative.
+Before the Hydro-CM program, practically all trips to the bathroom were a torturous, dreadful experience, particularly without a laxative.
 I was trying to avoid laxatives because their residual side effects included an exacerbating round-the-clock pain and discomfort related to irritable bowel syndrome.

 — Okay, okay, I'll have more fiber tomorrow!

-I haven‘t had a single case of bleeding or acute hemorrhoidal disease since I began taking CRP regularly in 2000.
+I haven‘t had a single case of bleeding or acute hemorrhoidal disease since I began taking the Hydro-CM program regularly in 2000.
 It also erased a profound, paralyzing fear of going to the bathroom due to excruciating pain and a toilet bowl full of blood.

-Similar outcomes have been confirmed by practically everyone who started with CRP and continue using Hydro-C (colonic moisturizer, one of its components) after reading my books or following my recommendations.
-Also, since then, I am not as dependant on Hydro-C, because CRP has helped me to restore anorectal sensitivity and a natural urge.
+Similar outcomes have been confirmed by practically everyone who started with and continue using the Hydro-CM program after reading my books or following my recommendations.
+Also, since then, I am not as dependant on the Hydro-CM program because it has helped me to restore anorectal sensitivity and a natural urge.
 Obviously, I am free from IBS as well.

-For those and many other good reasons I recommend using Colorectal Recovery Program to normalize stools and maintain regularity over other methods.
-Please review the Colorectal Recovery Program page for additional detailed information about its content, application, benefits, safety, indications, frequently asked questions, and related facts.
+For those and many other good reasons I recommend using the Hydro-CM program to normalize stools and maintain regularity over other methods.
+Please review the Hydro-CM program page for additional detailed information about its content, application, benefits, safety, indications, frequently asked questions, and related facts.